charlie-radiation/Process-Entry-Point/README.md

 # Process-Entry-Point
-C++ Program to find the program entry point and read bytes
+C++ Program to find the process entry point and read bytes Use Dev C++ 5.11 and compile code in 64-bit Debug Mode Tested on Windows 10